 This institutionally funded loan program is available to full- and part-time undergraduate students.
 The maximum award is typically $2,500 per academic year and awards are renewable.
 A promissory note must be completed with the Bursar's Office before the loan proceeds will be applied to the student’s tuition account.

 The Federal Direct PLUS Loan program enables parents of dependent undergraduate students to borrow from, and repay loans directly to the U.S. Department of Education through its servicing centers.
-PLUS Loans offer a fixed interest rate, which for 2014-2015 is 7.21%.
-For loans with a first disbursement prior to 10/01/14, a 4.288% origination fee is automatically deducted from the loan amount prior to disbursement.
-If the first disbursement takes places on or after 10/01/14, the origination fee is 4.292%.
+PLUS Loans offer a fixed interest rate, which for 2018-2019 is 7.60%.
+There is a 4.248% origination fee automatically deducted from the loan amount prior to disbursement.
+This fee changes every Oct 1st.
 Parents may borrow up to the cost of education less financial aid received.
 Repayment begins 60 days after the loan is fully disbursed.

 Parents can choose to defer payments on a PLUS loan until 6 months after the date the student ceases to be enrolled at least half time.
 The interest that accrues on the loan while it is in deferment can either be paid by the parent borrower monthly or quarterly, or can be capitalized quarterly.
-To request a deferment, contact the servicer of your Federal Direct Plus loan.
-Contact information for Federal Direct Plus loan servicers can be found at www.studentloans.gov.
-Deferments will not be approved until after the first loan disbursement has been made.
+A deferment can be requested as part of the online application process.

-If the parent of a dependent student is denied the PLUS Loan, the dependent student may receive additional unsubsidized loan funding.
+If the parent is denied and does not wish to appeal or seek and endorser, the dependent student may receive additional unsubsidized loan funding.
 The maximum eligibility is $4,000 for freshman/sophomore class levels, and $5,000 for junior/senior class levels.

 At Suffolk University we understand that financing a college education is likely to be one of the most significant investments you and your family will make.
 Students who wish to borrow funds through an alternative loan program are able to borrow up to the cost of attendance, minus any other financial aid.
 While Suffolk University does not recommend a particular alternative loan program and will certify any loan for which a student meets the eligibility criteria, we encourage you to consider the information below to assist you in choosing the best program for your individual needs.